MicroEJ/docs/VEEPortingGuide/uiLowLevel.rst

    MicroUI Simulator Abstraction Layer API

 In the simulator the three UI engines are grouped in a mock called Front Panel.
-The Front Panel comes with a set of classes and interfaces which are the equivalent of headers file (``*.h``) of Embedded Platform.
+The Front Panel comes with a set of classes and interfaces which are the equivalent of headers file (``*.h``) of Embedded VEE Port.

 The specification of class names is:

 - Package are the same than the MicroUI library (`ej.microui.display`_, `ej.microui.event`_, `ej.microui.led`_).
 - Name start with ``LLUI``.
 - Second part name refers the UI engine: ``Display``, ``Input``, ``Led``.
-- Files whose name ends with  ``Impl`` list methods to implement like embedded platform.
+- Files whose name ends with  ``Impl`` list methods to implement like embedded VEE Port.
 - Files whose name has no suffix list internal UI engines functions.

 There are some exceptions :

 - ``LLUIPainter.java`` and ``LLDWPainter.java`` list a subpart of UI Graphics Engine functions (all MicroUI native drawing methods).
-- ``UIDrawing.java`` and ``DWDrawing.java`` list all drawing methods the platform can implement (and already implemented by the Graphics Engine).
+- ``UIDrawing.java`` and ``DWDrawing.java`` list all drawing methods the VEE Port can implement (and already implemented by the Graphics Engine).
 - ``EventXXX`` list methods to create input events compatible with MicroUI implementation.

 All files and their aims are described in :ref:`section_ui_simulation`.